Bishop Museum holds preview of exhibit featuring Clyde Butcher

 Alligators, turtles and cottonmouths swim in the river.
 Herons, cranes and limpkins strut through its shallows, feeding in the muck.
 In the rainy season, the river rises and floods.
 In the dry months, the river shrinks and wildlife once again lines the banks of the Myakka River.

-There will be a preview of the newest exhibit at The Bishop from 5:30 p.m. to 7 p.m. on Thursday, Feb.
-6. Myakka River: A Florida Treasure, features the large-format, amazing photographs taken by Butcher.
+There will be a preview of the newest exhibit at The Bishop from 5:30-7 p.m. on Thursday.
+Myakka River: A Florida Treasure, features the large-format, amazing photographs taken by Butcher.

 This special exhibition, which is open Feb.
 7 through Sept.
 6, is sponsored by Elizabeth Moore.